coreemu/core/docs/ctrlnet.md

 controlnetif3 = eth3
 ```

+!!! note

-> **NOTE:** There is no need to assign an interface to the primary control
+    There is no need to assign an interface to the primary control
-> network because tunnels are formed between the master and the slaves using IP
+    network because tunnels are formed between the master and the slaves using IP
-> addresses that are provided in *servers.conf*.
+    addresses that are provided in *servers.conf*.

 Shown below is a representative diagram of the configuration above.